milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 	Address    string `json:"Address,omitempty"`
 	Exclusive  bool   `json:"Exclusive,omitempty"`

 	etcdCli  *clientv3.Client
 	leaseID  clientv3.LeaseID
 	cancel   context.CancelFunc
+	metaRoot string
 }

-// NewSession is a helper to build Session object.LeaseID will be assigned after
+// NewSession is a helper to build Session object.
-// registeration.
+// ServerID, ServerName, Address, Exclusive will be assigned after registeration.
+// metaRoot is a path in etcd to save session information.
-func NewSession(ctx context.Context, etcdAddress []string) *Session {}
+// etcdEndpoints is to init etcdCli when NewSession func NewSession(ctx context.Context, metaRoot string, etcdEndpoints []string) *Session {}

-// GetSessions will get all sessions registered in etcd. func (s *Session) GetSessions(prefix string) (map[string]*Session, error) {}

-// Init will initialize base struct in the SessionManager, including getServerID,
+// Init will initialize base struct of the Session, including ServerName, ServerID,
+// Address, Exclusive.
+ServerID is obtained in getServerID.
-// and process keepAliveResponse func (s *Session) Init(serverName, address string, exclusive bool) <-chan bool {}
+// Finally it will process keepAliveResponse to keep alive with etcd. func (s *Session) Init(serverName, address string, exclusive bool) <-chan bool {}

+// GetSessions will get all sessions registered in etcd.
+// Revision is returned for WatchServices to prevent key events from being missed. func (s *Session) GetSessions(prefix string) (map[string]*Session, int64, error) {}

-// WatchServices watch the service's up and down in etcd, and saves it into local
+// WatchServices watch the service's up and down in etcd, and send event to
+// eventChannel.
+// prefix is a parameter to know which service to watch and can be obtained in
+// typeutil.type.go.
+// revision is a etcd reversion to prevent missing key events and can be obtained
-// sessions.
+// in GetSessions.
-// If a server up, it will be add to addChannel.
+// If a server up, a event will be add to channel with eventType SessionAddType.
-// If a server is offline, it will be add to delChannel. func (s *Session) WatchServices(prefix string) (addChannel <-chan *Session, delChannel <-chan *Session) {}
+// If a server down, a event will be add to channel with eventType SessionDelType. func (s *Session) WatchServices(prefix string, revision int64) (eventChannel <-chan *SessionEvent) {}

 #### A.3 Global Parameter Table